|

 From a technical point of view, the entire road and rail

-network is feasible, utilizing the engineering, materials and
+network is to be built, utilizing the engineering, materials and

 technology of today.
 At first glance, the development obstacles of